 As the grandson of conservationist Gifford Pinchot, Peter was steeped in the legacy of forest conservation.
-He was able to see in this fragmented and degraded Ecuadorian landscape, the same pattern of deforestation that his grandfather had set about solving during the Progressive Era in America.
-But Ecuador was not the United States.
-There was no stable government ownership or network of laws in place to change the prevailing pattern of destruction.
+He was able to see in this degraded Ecuadorian landscape the same pattern of deforestation that his grandfather had set about solving during the Progressive Era in America.
+But Ecuador is not the United States.
+There is no stable government ownership over national parks or a network of laws in place to change the prevailing pattern of destruction.
 Furthermore, these were private forests.
 Peter understood that, worldwide, conserving private lands was still the great unsolved puzzle of conservation.

-Driven by their respect for the people of Cristobal Colón and their fear of global deforestation, Peter and David tried to imagine what it would look like to implement Gifford Pinchot’s forestry model in Ecuador.
-Based on Pinchot’s three principles of conservation, they wanted to try to create a sustainable economy that would encourage forest conservation while improving the livelihood of its local residents.
-Peter was convinced that no conservation model would be effective unless it paid a living wage to the people who depended on the land for their living.
+Driven by their respect for the people of Cristobal Colón and their fear of global deforestation, Peter and David imagined what it would look like to implement Gifford Pinchot’s forestry model in Ecuador.
+Based on Gifford Pinchot’s three principles of conservation, they wanted to create a sustainable economy that would encourage forest conservation while improving the livelihood of its local residents.
+Peter was convinced that no conservation model would be effective unless it paid a living wage to the local people.

-After a number of community meetings over a year, the town of Cristobal Colón not only expressed support for this idea, but sixteen community members also decided to become shareholders in EcoMadera by volunteering a year of their time over three years to construct a rudimentary wood processing facility and plant forest plantations.
-EcoMadera also received grants from USAID and several NGOs, enabling the company to build a local health clinic and to begin research and development on the over 300 species of trees found in the rainforest.
+After a number of community meetings, the town of Cristóbal Colón expressed support for the company, and sixteen community members decided to become shareholders in EcoMadera.
+The company received grants from USAID and several other NGOs, enabling the EcoMadera to build a health clinic and to begin research on the rainforest ecosystem.

-This pivot led to the blossoming of a new business partnership with Brad Sullivan of Cider Press Woodworks in Quakertown, Pennsylvania, where Whole Forest is now operating its design, marketing, and distribution of hardwood products.
-Whole Forest also recently employed a Creative Director, Maura Costello.
-She is working to build prototypes and discover the design aesthetics inherent in the many beautiful tree species.
-She is also studying the performance capabilities and character of these remarkable yet under-utilized hardwoods.
+This pivot led to the blossoming of a new business partnership with Brad Sullivan of Cider Press Woodworks in Perkasie, Pennsylvania, where Whole Forest is now operating its design, marketing, and distribution.
+Whole Forest's Creative Director, Maura Costello, is working to build prototypes and discover aesthetics inherent to the many beautiful woods.
+She is also studying the performance of these remarkable hardwoods.

-Our process from the beginning has been one of listening, learning, exploring, taking calculated risks, and pivoting towards a stronger future.
-Our goal, globally, is to protect and enhance the many values of the rainforest.
-Locally, every step forward is for the benefit of the Chocó Forest and the people who depend on it for their livelihood.
-We hope that our customers will grasp how integral the wood products are to the hundreds of families who can now see a better future.
-We hope they will be inspired by the beauty of the wood to help keep the rainforest intact as a resource for its people and as the lungs of our planet.
+Our process from the beginning has been one of learning, taking calculated risks, and pivoting towards a stronger future.
+Globally, our goal is to stop deforestation and slow climate change.
+Locally, we aim to benefit the Chocó Forest and the people who depend on it with every action we take.
+We hope that our customers will grasp how valuable the products are to the families who can now envision a brighter future.
+We hope that you will be inspired by the beauty of the wood, and will join our mission to keep the rainforest intact as a resource for our planet.
 This is what the name Whole Forest means to us.